-The Court Support Program is an initiative from Victims of Crime SA and the Victim Support Service.
-It can provide you with the support and information you need to go to court.
+The Court Companions Program, run by the Victim Support Service, can provide you with the support and information you need to go to court.

 If you want to claim state-funded compensation, you will need your own lawyer.